mactul/powermake/tutorials/02-crossplatform-library/README.md

         # No location is explicitly provided so we change the default for our convenance.
         location = "/usr/local/"

-    # This ensure that the file "my_time.h" will be exported into /usr/local/include/my_time/my_time.h
+    # This ensures that the file "my_time.h" will be exported into /usr/local/include/my_time/my_time.h
     # The .so will be copied into /usr/local/lib/my_time.so
     config.add_exported_headers("my_time.h", subfolder="my_time")

-    # After setting everything, we call the "normal" install function, so everything will be exported with the good format, we are going to have good debug prints depending of the verbosity level, etc...
+    # After setting everything, we call the "normal" install function, so everything will be exported with the good format, we are going to have good debug prints depending on the verbosity level, etc...
     powermake.default_on_install(config, location)

 # Make sure you register the on_install callback in powermake.run